SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 Rarity took a moment to admire Pinkie as she hopped beside her, none the ware of the feelings she had towards her.
 She looked at her bouncing pink curls; *so adorable.* Her pink fluffy ears; *so cute.* Her blue eyes; *so beautiful.*

-Her thoughts were interrupted when Pinkie asked, “How’s your day going, Rarity?”
+Her thoughts were interrupted when Pinkie asked, “how’s your day going, Rarity?”

-“Good, and yours, darling?”
+“Good, and yours darling?”

 “It’s going great!”